 Drop heaping tablespoons of dough onto the prepared baking sheets, leaving a couple of inches between each dough ball.
 Bake 8-11 minutes, until light golden and just set, being careful not to overbake.
 Let cool on the baking sheets 5 minutes before transferring to a wire rack to cool completely.

 I know its bad to not bring your A game to every post.
-I know there are a slew of real bloggers that would put their noses high in the air over this one, but sometimes, a cookie is just going to have to do.
+I know there are a slew of real bloggers that would put their noses high in the air over this one, but sometimes, kitchen sink cookies are just going to have to do.